SichangHe/curriculum_vitae/src/education/index.md

         Our group did poorly in the presentation talking about the paper.
     - Learned the necessity to start early in group works.
 - COMPSCI 201—Introduction to Programming and Data Structures:
     - First CS class.
+Got interested in CS following [the Coursera course][coursera].
     - Presented about prime finding and sorting algorithms, flowchart, and debugger.
-    - Invited to be TA afterwards.
 - STATS 201—Probability, Random Variables and Stochastic Processes:
-    [PageRank DKU website][STATS210_final_proj].
-    - Scraped around 8000 webpages using Scrapy.
-    - Calculated PageRank as a Markov chain using NumPy.
+    [PageRank DKU website as a Markov chain using Scrapy and Numpy][STATS210_final_proj].
-    - Found weird problems in DKU website such as infinite recursive URLs and motivated to learn web development.
+    - Motivated to learn web development by weird problems in DKU website such as infinitely recursive URL links.
-    - Unsatisfied with Scrapy and decided to build my own web scraper.
+    - Decided to build my own web scraper because I was unsatisfied with Scrapy.
 - Three entry courses for Physics, Chemistry, Biology:
     Learned the physical limitation to study natural science at DKU.
     Determined to study the quantitative reasoning division.